realm-workshop/2025-acl/_pages/call_for_paper.md

 #### Camera Ready Version
 Final versions of accepted papers will be given one additional page of content (up to 9 pages for long papers, upto 5 pages for short papers) to address reviewers’ comments.
+Authors will have the chance to change the submission type from non-archival to archival and vice versa until the camera-ready deadline.

 ### Important Dates